Wisdom Teeth Guide: What to Expect and What to Do If You Experience Pain

 If you are experiencing any kind of tooth pain you should certainly see your dentist as complications will only worsen over time.

 As with most extractions, dentists use a local anaesthetic to numb the area before proceeding.
 So although the process may be uncomfortable, it shouldn’t be painful.
 You’re likely to experience discomfort in the days following the extraction as your body recovers and adjusts.

 Recovery might be painful if the extraction was complicated, but ibuprofen or paracetamol will usually be enough to suppress this pain.
+Your dentist will advise you on which medicines to take.
 There is more information below about managing discomfort and pain after a tooth extraction.